 Our advisors help 300,000 families each year find the right senior care for their loved ones.

 Insufficient sleep may hinder your immune system’s ability to respond to infection and inflammation.
-Additionally, sleep disorders are linked to many chronic diseases and conditions, such as type 2 diabetes, heart disease, obesity and depression.
+Additionally, sleep disorders are often linked to many chronic diseases and conditions, such as type 2 diabetes, heart disease, obesity, and depression.

 Insomnia is a common sleep disorder among older adults.
 If lifestyle changes, such as staying physically active, keeping a regular sleep schedule, and limiting caffeine don’t help, your loved one may need to seek medical help.

-As you age, you may lose some of your sense of thirst, but adequate hydration is also key in boosting immune function.
+Dehydration in seniors often leads to many health issues.
+Adequate hydration is a key immune booster for seniors.
 Water helps your body absorb nutrients and minerals, and flush body waste.

 Drinking at least eight to nine glasses of fluid a day can help you avoid dehydration.
-Try offering these tips to help your aging loved one stay hydrated:
+Try incorporating these three tips to help your aging loved one stay hydrated:

 Excessive alcohol consumption can weaken your immune system, making you more vulnerable to infections.
-Healthy older adults should limit alcoholic beverages to no more than one drink per day for women and two drinks per day for men.
+Healthy older adults should limit alcoholic beverages to no more than one drink per day for women and two drinks per day for men, according to CDC.